Factbox: Sports events hit by the coronavirus epidemic

 BOXING

-- The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was canceled.
+* The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was cancelled.
 They will now take place in Amman from March 3 to 11.

 GOLF

-- The women's LPGA golf tour canceled the March 5-8 Blue Bay tournament to be held on Hainan.
+* The women's LPGA golf tour cancelled the March 5-8 Blue Bay tournament to be held on Hainan.

-The tour also canceled the Honda LPGA Thailand event in Pattaya and the HSBC Women's World Championship in Singapore.
+The tour also cancelled the Honda LPGA Thailand event in Pattaya and the HSBC Women's World Championship in Singapore.

 HOCKEY